Public Health

 Economic analysis has been my field ever since my early 20s, when I first discovered its complexities, potential, and power.
 At ERG, I’ve had the good fortune to work with great colleagues and clients to research issues and develop solutions for a wide variety of highly consequential public health questions.
 It has been a consistent joy to do work that is not only impactful but also a path of continuous learning and deepening.

-Clean air, safe workplaces, a stable climate for generations to follow—these are just some of the ideals that motivate my daily work.
+Clean air, safe workplaces, a stable environment for generations to follow—these are just some of the ideals that motivate my daily work.
 I strive to bring the best available science to our nation’s current and emerging environmental health and occupational safety issues.